singingwolfboy/touchstone-notes/README.rst

     pip install uwsgi
     uwsgi --module=testproject.wsgi:application --env DJANGO_SETTINGS_MODULE=testproject.settings --socket=127.0.0.1:29000 --daemonize=uwsgi.log --pidfile=uwsgi.pid

+Port 29000 is arbitrary; use whatever port you want.
 To test that it's working, you can do this:

 .. code-block:: bash